GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Success Criteria

-- The video is 20-30 seconds long.
+- The video is around 20-30 seconds long (min: 20 seconds and max: 1 minute).
 - The video tells a coherent story, using the shots generated in the previous challenge.
 - The final assembled video is free of jarring cuts, ridiculous transitions (no star wipes!) or continuity errors.